vovagalchenko/onsite-inflight/README.md

 Bucket for helpers that are used by various components of the system.
 Examples of such helpers are the *Google Calendar Python SDK* (from Google) and the *send_sms* Twilio API wrapper (by Boris). scripts
 -------
 Place to put various scripts for one off tasks.
-Currently includes a single script to refresh the list of interviewers the system knows about.